NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Killing Stone.md

 **Prerequisites** Star Orb
 * * *
 Your star orb hides a deadly miasma.
-You can cast 5th-rank [[Spells/Toxic Cloud|Toxic Cloud]] as a divine innate spell once per day.
+You can cast 5th-rank [[Toxic Cloud|Toxic Cloud]] as a divine innate spell once per day.
 The spell's normal components are replaced with a focus component (your star orb) and a somatic component to aim the orb towards the location for the spell.

 *Source: Pathfinder Lost Omens: Ancestry Guide*
 *OGL*